-valuation methodologies differ depending on the type of business that is going to be valued for family law purposes.
+valuation methodologies differ depending on the type of business

 The Family Court employs the following organized methods of valuation of a business for property settlement purposes:

 This methodology is appropriate for valuing a minority interest in a business.
 A person with a minority interest in a business has no control or influence power but has the right to receive dividends.
 This methodology is not frequently applied to the valuation of shares in private companies because private companies invariably have inconsistent earning patterns which are often affected by tax consequences.
 If this methodology is applied it must be with a business which has earnings that have been relatively consistent over the years.